patternfly/patternfly-react/packages/react-docs/major-release-notes.md

 ---
-id: Upgrade guide
+id: Major release notes
-title: PatternFly 5 upgrade guide
+title: PatternFly 5 major release notes
-section: developer-resources
+section: get-started
 ---

+These notes outline the breaking changes that result from our latest major release of PatternFly 5.
+Breaking changes affect your product’s existing implementation and require you to adjust your codebase.

-This upgrade guide details our upgrade from PatternFly v4 to v5.
-The following release notes detail changes made to PatternFly’s React and HTML libraries, from major releases 2023.02 to 2023.06.
+The following notes detail the breaking changes made to PatternFly’s React library and link each change to its related pull request in GitHub.
+To view a list of all changes, including non-breaking changes, [refer to our 2023.06 release notes](/get-started/release-notes).

-Some of these changes will break your existing implementation and require you to upgrade your code.
-This guide details what was broken and how to fix it.
-To learn why a change was made, visit the linked GitHub pull request.

-## Global
+## Global changes

-- React 18
 - Updated outdated dependencies ([#5377](https://github.com/patternfly/patternfly/pull/5377))
-- Code mods

 ## Website fixes